takezoe/restbreaker/README.md

 restbreaker
 ====

-RESTBreaker is an asynchronous HTTP client for REST API for Scala with the circuit breaker.
+REST Breaker is an asynchronous HTTP client for REST API for Scala with the circuit breaker.

 Basic usage
 ----

-Basically, RESTBreaker provides simple and intuitive API to call REST API.
+Basically, REST Breaker provides simple and intuitive API to call REST API.
 Especially, it makes possible to handle JSON easily by encoding / decoding Scala object and JSON automatically.

 ```scala